-- Visiting our website, MedMutual.com, and clicking Member Forms at the bottom of the page - Logging in to My Health Plan and clicking Resources & Tools, then Forms - Calling Customer Care at the number on your ID card
+- Visit MedMutual.com and choose Member Forms at the bottom of the page. - Log in to My Health Plan.
+Next, choose Resources & Tools, then Forms. - Call Customer Care at the number on your ID card.

-In-network providers must submit a claim for you.
-If you go to a doctor, hospital or provider that is not in your plan's network, ask them to submit a claim for you on a standardized claim form.
 If the provider will not submit the claim for you, contact Customer Care or log in to My Health Plan for a claim form.
 You will need to complete the claim form and attach an itemized bill that includes the patient's first and last name, diagnosis, procedure, date of service, a breakdown of charges and the name and address of the provider or facility.
 Submit the completed form to the address on the form within the timeframe stated in your Certificate or Benefit Book.
 If you go to a hospital or provider outside the United States, get a copy of all your medical records and an itemized bill.
-If needed, have your records and bills translated to English.
 Submit your claim forms, bills, medical records and proof of payment to the address on your ID card.
 Please remember, benefit coverage and limitations still apply when you are traveling.
 Refer to your Certificate or Benefit Book for details.

-"How can I ask a question or voice a complaint?"
+How can I ask a question or voice a complaint?